webix-hub/docs/data/spreadsheet/printing.md

 	- *Skip empty rows* - skip empty rows within the datatable (disabled by default)
 	- *Hide margins*  -   hide margins for printed pages (set them to 0)

-The **Paper Size** section lets you define the desired size paper size for printing: "letter", "a4" (default) or "a3".
+The **Paper Size** section lets you define the desired paper size for printing: "letter", "a4" (default) or "a3".

 The **Layout** section allows setting the layout configuration: